-Addition: when some of the extra segment is added to a chromosome, is called as an addition.
+Addition: when some of the extra segment is added to a chromosome, it is called addition.

-Generally, balanced translocation results in recurrent abortion in females and it results in abnormalities in the fetus.
+Generally, balanced translocation results in recurrent abortion in females and it results in fetal abnormalities.
 Balance translocation can be screened by FISH.

 Robertsonian translocation: Robertsonian translocation occurs between two acrocentric chromosomes.
 Acrocentric chromosomes are small short chromosome with one long q-arm and a short or very smaller p-arm.

 In humans 13, 14, 15, 21, 22 and Y chromosomes are acrocentric.
 When translocation between two acrocentric chromosomes occurs, one (nearly) metacentric and one “only centromeric” chromosomes are formed.